nisargap/technews/README.md

 # Personal Project - *Tech News Pool*

 [**Tech News Pool**](http://nisargap.github.io/technews) is a web application that allows one to search news across multiple sources such as Hacker News, Google News, Lifehacker, Gizmodo, CNN Tech, Ars Technica.
+News headlines are taken from these locations every 15 minutes by custom built APIs.

 Author: **Nisarga Patel**